 A second column study for Falmouth was conducted to evaluate the impact of buffering on denitrification.
 The groundwater pH ranged from 5.3 to 5.5 SU.
 The influent pH was adjusted to as low as 3.2 SU.
 Three 48-inch long 2-inch diameter clear PVC columns were prepared with site soil and groundwater (Figure 4).
 The columns required 4.90, 4.95, and 5.00 kg of soil.
 Assuming 25% porosity as a typical porosity of a medium sand, the pore volumes were estimated to be between 661 and 666 mL.
-Column 1 received 300 g of a 1:10 SRS®-NR which filled the column to about 22 inches from the bottom.
-Column 2 received 0.05% by weight of a fine ground calcium carbonate powder (2.5 g of average 3.5 mm Specialty Minerals Vicron 15-15) mixed into 5.0 kg soil plus 300 mL of a 1:10 SRS®-NR solution which filled the column to about 22 inches from the bottom.
-Column 3 received 0.25% by weight of a fine ground calcium carbonate powder (12.75 g of average 3.5 mm Specialty Minerals Vicron 15-15) mixed into 5.1 kg soil plus 300 g of a 1:10 SRS®-NR solution which filled the column to about 22 inches from the bottom.
-The 300 mL of 1:10 SRS®-NR provided about 15.4 g TOC (based upon the theoretical TOC content).
+Column 1 received 300 g of a 1:10 SRS[®]-NR which filled the column to about 22 inches from the bottom.
+Column 2 received 0.05% by weight of a fine ground calcium carbonate powder (2.5 g of average 3.5 mm Specialty Minerals Vicron 15-15) mixed into 5.0 kg soil plus 300 mL of a 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+Column 3 received 0.25% by weight of a fine ground calcium carbonate powder (12.75 g of average 3.5 mm Specialty Minerals Vicron 15-15) mixed into 5.1 kg soil plus 300 g of a 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+The 300 mL of 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+The 300 mL of 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+The 300 mL of 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+The 300 mL of 1:10 SRS[®]-NR solution which filled the column to about 22 inches from the bottom.
+The 300 mL of 1:10 SRS[®]-NR provided about 15.4 g TOC (based upon the theoretical TOC content).

 The groundwater was pumped up through the columns using a peristaltic pump at a flow rate of about 4 ft/day based upon the estimated groundwater rate at the site.
 The effluents from the columns were collected in Tedlar bags.
 The residence time in the columns was about 1 day.
-Once the columns were filled with groundwater and pumped for two days, SRS®-NR diluted 1:10 was added to the columns.
-The flow to the columns was turned off for three days to allow the SRS®-NR to coat the soil and not advance further than the target distance up the columns.
+Once the columns were filled with groundwater and pumped for two days, SRS[®]-NR diluted 1:10 was added to the columns.
+The flow to the columns was turned off for three days to allow the SRS[®]-NR to coat the soil and not advance further than the target distance up the columns.
 Once the initial groundwater volume supplied for the test was depleted, the influent was prepared with tap water and the pH adjusted with hydrochloric acid.